Mono4DGS-HDR: High Dynamic Range 4D Gaussian Splatting from Alternating-exposure Monocular Videos¶

 Key Designs¶

-Orthographic-space Video Gaussians (Stage 1):
+1. Orthographic Video Gaussians (Stage 1): Pose-Free HDR Recovery

-Video-to-World Gaussian Transformation:
+2. Video-to-World Gaussian Transformation: Lossless Migration to World Space

-Temporal Luminance Regularization (TLR):
+4. Temporal Luminance Regularization (TLR): Temporal Coherence in HDR

 Loss & Training¶

-Dynamic representation: cubic Hermite splines (position) + cubic polynomials (rotation).
+Dynamic representation: Cubic Hermite splines (position) + cubic polynomials (rotation).
 Total training time is approximately 1.5 hours.

 Key Experimental Results¶